llvm/llvm-project/llvm/docs/LangRef.rst

 If either operand is a qNaN, returns the other non-NaN operand.
 Returns NaN only if both operands are NaN or either operand is sNaN.

-If the operands compare equal, returns either one of the operands.

-Returns -0.0 for +0.0 vs -0.0. libm doesn't require it, so that some applications like Clang, can call '``llvm.minnum.*``' with '``nsz``' attribute to archive the required behaivors of libm's fmin.
+This behavior is more strict than the definition in C and IEEE 754, where either zero may be returned.
+To achieve the same permissiveness, the backend may implement the nsz attribute, and one may use the nsz attribute on the intrinsic call.

-Some architecturs, such as ARMv8, LoongArch, MIPSr6, PowerPC/VSX, have the strictly same instructions; thus it is quite simple for these architectures.
+Some architectures, such as ARMv8, LoongArch, MIPSr6, PowerPC/VSX, have instructions that match these semantics exactly; thus it is quite simple for these architectures.
-For other architectures, the custom or expand methods may provide '``nsz``' flavor.

 Historically, libc returns NUM for NUM vs (sNaN or qNaN), and may return sNaN for qNaN vs sNaN.
 With the recent libc versions, libc follows IEEE754-2008: